• 4.5/5 out of 207+ reviews.

 In the following situations, your toddler is likely getting too little sleep:

-• your toddler has difficulty waking up in the morning
+• your toddler is difficult to wake up in the morning

 • your toddler falls asleep in the car